September 12, 2025

 Without an emergency fund, you might be forced to break your investments or take costly personal loans.
 Both derail wealth-building.
 A buffer keeps your financial plan intact.

-Option Liquidity Safety Returns Best Use Case
+Option Liquidity Safety Indicative Returns Best Use Case

 How Much Emergency Fund Do You Need?
 The 3-6-12 Rule

-• Married with children → 6 months of essential expenses.
+• Married with children: 6 months of essential expenses

-Married + 1 child → 6 months needed
+Married with 1 child: 6 months needed

-₹75,000 × 6 = ₹4.5 lakh emergency fund
+Rs 75,000 x 6 = Rs 4.5 lakh emergency fund

 Emergency Fund Cheat Sheet